cine-io/cineio-broadcast-ios-example-app/README.md

-# cineio-broadcaster-ios
+# cineio-ios-example-app

-Sample iOS application to demonstrate broadcasting using the [cine.io iOS SDK][https://github.com/cine-io/cineio-ios].
+Sample iOS application to demonstrate broadcasting and playback using the [cine.io iOS SDK][https://github.com/cine-io/cineio-ios].

 ## How to Use